+NOTE: The principles apply to both scenarios 2.1 and 2.2.

+1. Authorization

-1. An indication to authorize the PDU Session to support local traffic routing to access an EHE in the VPLMN, is stored in the UDM.
-The indication is sent to the V-SMF to decide to apply the session breakout for the Home Routed PDU Session.
+An indication to authorize the PDU Session to support local traffic routing to access an EHE in the VPLMN, is stored in the UDM.
+The AMF receives the indication during Registration procedure and sends it to the V-SMF during HR PDU Session Establishment procedure to decide to apply the session breakout for the Home Routed PDU Session.
+The V-SMF selects V-EASDF based on the indication.